Raven-Train/TrainingApp/README.md

 create database trainingapp default charset utf8;
 grant all on trainingapp.* to 'raven'@'localhost' identified by 'raven';

 The application will create tables and relationships when it is started.
-If you want to create your own db name then do so but you must modify conf/DataSource.groovy to reflect the changes.
+If you want to change the username and password for the database edit conf/DataSource.groovy line 16 and 17.

+http://gvmtool.net/ - This link provides information on how to install Grails version manager for installing and maintaining grails.

+https://www.linux.com/learn/tutorials/288158-easy-lamp-server-installation - This link provides information on how to install a lamp server.